TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/c-plus-plus/index.md

 {% endraw %}

-Selection Sort in C++ was written by:
+[Selection Sort](https://sampleprograms.io/projects/selection-sort) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

+- Parker Johansen
 - Sailok Chinta

-- Parker Johansen
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 25 2019 08:29:10.
 The solution was first committed on Oct 23 2019 18:57:11.
 As a result, documentation below may be outdated.